 The overview is expected to provide an overall summary of the work under, and results of, the project funded by NIJ under this solicitation.
 Among other things, the summary overview should address the purpose of the project, project subjects (if applicable), project design and methods, data analysis, project findings, and implications for criminal justice policy and practice in the United States.
+The overview should be suitable for dissemination to the general public; and contain no proprietary, confidential information or trade secrets.

-A draft summary overview no longer than 10 pages long (double-spaced) is to be submitted 90 days prior to the end of the project period for NIJ review and comment.
+A draft summary overview no longer than 10 pages (double-spaced) with 12-point font and 1inch margins is to be submitted 90 days prior to the end of the project period for NIJ review and comment.